mirage1129/ghost-theme/lani/README.md

 			- Step 2-5: skip
 			- Step 7: Replace `sudo app update` with `sudo apt update`
 			- Step 7: replace`pgsql` command with `psql`
-			- Step 9: After step 9, type `echo ".deliver/releases/" >> .gitignore` command in project folder to add .deliver releases to git ignore.
+			- Step 9: MAke change to build at and deliver to in .deliver/config After step 9, type `echo ".deliver/releases/" >> .gitignore` command in project folder to add .deliver releases to git ignore.
 Then add and commit the project before deploying in step 10

 		iii.
 Install Nginx